-- June -> Sept 2019: Inform all community as best as possible through GSM Association via CVD program (and direct contacts) - 2.
-Sep 12th 2019: Do initial 'Public notification' with publicity to notify any unaware mobile operators - Give concepts but limited technical detail so attacks could not be replicated. - However this causes other problems in interim: some observers either confused issue with earlier research OR struggled to believe it - Point mobile operators to the GSMA where full technical info available - 3.
-Oct 3rd 2019: Later (+4 weeks) do full public Technical Information release
+- June -> Sept 2019: Inform all community as best as possible 1. through GSM Association via CVD program (and direct contacts) - Sep 12th 2019: Do initial 'Public notification' with publicity to 2. notify any unaware mobile operators - Give concepts but limited technical detail so attacks could not be replicated. - However this causes other problems in interim - Point mobile operators to the GSMA where full technical info available - Oct 3rd 2019: Later (+4 weeks) do full Technical Information 3. release